 Before the Internet's ability to spread information, the printing press helped information travel around the globe.

 Johannes Gutenberg’s machine, however, improved on the already existing presses and introduced them to the West.
 By 1500, Gutenberg presses were operating throughout Western Europe with a production of 20 million materials, from individual pages, to pamphlets, and books.

 The telegraph was developed around 1830 - 1840 by Samuel Morse and other inventors, which revolutionized long-distance communication.

-The telegraph laid major foundations for modern conveniences like telephones and (some scholars argue) coding for the Internet.
+The telegraph laid major foundations for modern conveniences like telephones and, according to some scholars, computer code.

-The invention of the Bessemer Process (a technique for creating steel using molten pig iron) paved the way for the mass production of steel, making it one of the biggest industries on the planet.
+The famous invention of the Bessemer Process paved the way for the mass production of steel, making it one of the biggest industries on the planet.
 Now steel is used in the creation of everything from bridges to skyscrapers.

 The transistor is an essential component in nearly every modern electronic gadget.

 In 1926, Julius Lilienfeld patented a field-effect transistor, but the working device was not feasible.

 In 1947 John Bardeen, Walter Brattain, and William Shockley developed the first practical transistor device at Bell Laboratories.